Walled Garden volunteers participate in volunteering activities throughout the year.

-Planting of seeds are carried out during the following timescales:
+Planting is carried out during the following timescales:

-- young plants are planted out by late May, early June dependent on the weather
+- Young plants are planted out by late May/early June, again dependent on the weather

-- structures for the peas, beans and sweetcorn will be made during early May which are usually constructed of bamboo canes
+- Structures for the peas, beans and sweetcorn are made during early May, which are usually constructed of bamboo canes

 For the rest of the summer the volunteers weed the food growing areas, edge grassed areas, water and keep everything ticking along as well as weeding and caring for the perennial beds in the other areas of the walled garden.
 The compost bin is also turned every six weeks.

-In addition to these activities the volunteers have an away day trip usually to other community gardens, this takes place in August.
+In addition to these activities the volunteers have an away day trip usually to other community gardens, this takes place in August or September.

-- Scottish Water employees coming for a volunteer day in the park in April
+Scottish Water employees come for a volunteer day in the park in April.

 Become a Volunteer